 There are lots of possible reasons, so we can’t speak on behalf of every P45-less employee you might stumble across.
 Usually these boil down to two main reasons:

-The person is taking on a secondary job, so isn’t leaving one company for another.
+The person is taking on a secondary job, so isn’t leaving one employer for another

 What should I do if a new member of staff doesn’t have a P45?